manuparra/singularitycontainers-on-m1-arm64/README.md

 # Singularity Containers on M1

 This is a repository containing a ready-to-use environment for singularity in arm64 (M1).
+It has been prepared specifically for the [SKA SRC  training on containers  event](https://gitlab.com/ska-telescope/src/ska-src-training-containers) and allows you the use of [singularity containers](https://sylabs.io/singularity) with Apple's M1 architecture.

 ## Install UTM for Apple M1